mrrusof/mrrusof.github.io/_posts/2016-10-17-the-product-category-problem.markdown

 <br>
 <br>

-This rule asks for those categories that are reachable from a given product by means of the parent relation.
+This rule asks for those categories that are ancestors of a given product in the subcategory relation.
-We compute the reachable categories in method <code>Product#categories</code>.
+We compute the ancestor categories in method <code>Product#categories</code>.
 For a given product, the computation starts from the categories that contain the product.
 Those categories are recorded in array <code>Product#@parent_categories</code>.
 The array is populated by method <code>Category#add_product</code>.